 When the Lord brought Bruce & Sheryl together, it was clear to both that one of their assignments from the Lord was to minister as a couple to couples having both experienced marital breakups, followed by restoration through the dedication/re-dedication to serving God in all aspects of life.

 Bruce & Sheryl enjoy staying active working out, cycling, kayaking, hiking, cross-country skiing, motorcycling, and camping.
 Through marriage to Sheryl, Bruce has an inheritance of two sons, three daughters, and six grandchildren.

 Growing up in a musical family, Celeste Zbirun began leading worship in her early teens in Calgary at North America’s largest Christian & Missionary Alliance church.

-She has led worship during the past 10 years at various churches in the city—serving as a volunteer or on staff.
-Celeste also serves as a guest worship leader at Christian retreats and other events.
+She has served various churches in Calgary as a volunteer or in a staff role during the past 11 years.
+Celeste is also a guest worship leader at Christian retreats and other events.

 She has completed Bethel Music’s Worship School and enjoys helping young adults develop their worship leading and vocal skills.

 Celeste calls The Exchange Church her home community.
 She is passionate about creating an atmosphere that combines theological integrity and spiritual freedom to enable congregations to engage with their Heavenly Father.